sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/upgrade.md

      ```

 4. **Pull and merge upstream changes**:
      - Follow the [standard legacy upgrade procedure](#upgrade-with-legacy-kubernetes) to pull and merge upstream changes from the version you are upgrading to to your `release` branch.

 5. **Scale your replicas back up and apply new manifests**:
      - The [legacy kubernetes upgrade procedure](#upgrade-with-legacy-kubernetes) describes this step in more detail.
        - Ensure that the replica counts adjusted in the previous steps are turned back up.
        - Run `./kubectl-apply-all.sh` to deploy the new pods to the Kubernetes cluster.
        - Monitor the status of the deployment via `kubectl get pods -o wide --watch`.

 ---

 ### Using MVU to Migrate to Kustomize

-Due to limitations with the Kustomize deployment method introduced in Sourcegraph 4.5.0, multi-version upgrades (e.g. 4.2.0 -> 4.5.0) cannot be performed using the Kustomize deployment.
+Due to limitations with the Kustomize deployment method introduced in Sourcegraph `v4.5.0`, multi-version upgrades (e.g. `v4.2.0` -> `v5.0.3`), migrations to `deploy-sourcegraph-k8s` should be conducted seperately from a full upgrade.

-To upgrade your Sourcegraph instance from a version older than 4.5.0 to 4.5.0 or above:

-1. Upgrade to 4.5.0 using the Kubernetes deployment method from the old [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph)
-   1. This is required as an intermediate step before the Kustomize deployment method can be used
-1. Verify that the 4.5.0 upgrade completed successfully using [deploy-sourcegraph](https://github.com/sourcegraph/deploy-sourcegraph)
-1. Migrate to the new Kustomize deployment method following the [Migration Docs for Kustomize](kustomize/migrate.md)
+Admins upgrading a Sourcegraph instance older than `v4.5.0` and migrating from our [legacy kubernetes](https://github.com/sourcegraph/deploy-sourcegraph) offering to our new [kustomize manifests](https://github.com/sourcegraph/deploy-sourcegraph-k8s) should upgrade to `v4.5.0` perform the `migrate` [procedure](../kubernetes/kustomize/migrate.md) and then perfom the remaining upgrade to bring Sourcegraph up to the desired version.

 ## Rollback